Haworthia arachnoidea var. scabrispina M.B.Bayer

 All Haworthia species do not like their roots to remain wet for prolonged periods, so their potting soil should be well-drained.
 In habitat, they are found growing in sandy soils in rocky areas.
 Use a commercial succulent soil or make your own well-draining soil mix.

 These succulents are very tolerant of underwatering, but overwatering can quickly lead to rotting.
-From spring to fall, water thoroughly, then wait until the top of the soil dries out before watering again.
+From spring to fall, water thoroughly, then wait until the soil's top dries out before watering again.
 During the winter rest period, water just enough to keep leaves from shriveling.
 If you use saucers, empty any standing water promptly.

 Learn more at How to Grow and Care for Haworthia.